Manizales, Colombia - Things To Do and Expat Safety in This Beautiful City

-Some expats like that Manizales is more off-the-beaten-path than some of the other more well-known cities such as Medellín, Cartagena, or Bogotá.
+Manizales is more off-the-beaten-path than some of the other more well-known cities such as Medellín, Cartagena, or Bogotá.
 That also means fewer expats to socialize with and to be a support network.
-However, as more and more expats are discovering Colombia in general, those wanting smaller-sized cities are finding places like Manizales check all their boxes.
+This is a city where knowledge of basic, but formal Spanish is really handy.

-Manizales is a modern city with all the conveniences and services you need for comfortable daily life.
-The Cable Plaza square is one of Manizales’ most popular dining and entertainment zones.
-You can easily spot it because of the 177-foot tall cable tower replica.
-The trendy Milan area has over 50 restaurants from casual burger spots to white-tablecloth dinner venues.
+Manizales is a modern city with all the conveniences you might need for comfortable daily life.
+Cable Plaza is one of Manizales’ most popular dining, nightlife, and entertainment zones.
+You can easily spot it because of the 177-foot tall cable tower which was part of the original “teleferico,” or cable car system which extended from Manizales to Mariquita, Tolima.
+This particular tower was brought in from Tolima.

-Manizales also has several large malls, including Centro Comercial Fundadores, the city’s newest shopping outlet.
-The mall’s shops have everything you need to keep up with the latest fashions, decorate your home, and make sure you have the latest electronic gadgets.
-It also has a pharmacy, supermarket, camera shop, casino, movie theater, and a large selection of restaurants.
+Manizales has several large malls, including Centro Comercial Fundadores, Centro Comercial Sancancio (in Palermo), and Mall Plaza or “Fallabella,” the city’s newest shopping outlet.
+The shops inside have everything you need to keep up with the latest fashions, decorate your home, grab a snack in the food court, and ensure you have the latest electronics.

-You’ll find dozens of gyms and fitness centers, along with rock climbing centers that offer classes for beginners.
-The private Club Manizales has facilities for golf, tennis, and soccer, along with a restaurant and events hall.
+Manizales is an active city.
+You’ll find dozens of gyms and fitness centers, along with hiking and bicycle groups, and soccer schools.
+The private Club de Manizales has facilities for golf, tennis, and soccer, along with a restaurant and special events for members.

 Access to high-quality, inexpensive healthcare is always on the minds of retirees.
 In addition to dozens of small clinics, Manizales is home to the Hospital of Caldas, one of the top 49 hospitals in all of Latin America.
 It has a 24-hour emergency room, with two trauma suites, and is equipped to handle everything from basic primary care services to neurosurgery.

-Manizales’ La Nubia airport is tiny and only offers domestic flights to Bogotá and to Medellín’s in-town Olaya Herrera airport.
-Also, La Numbia airport only operates during daylight hours from 6 a.m. to 6 p.m. and it sometimes closes due to fog, rain, or wind.
-If you’re concerned about making a connection, consider flying out of the Matecaña International Airport in nearby Pereira.
+La Nubia airport is tiny and only offers domestic flights to Bogotá and Medellín.
+Due to consistent increment weather patterns which include fog, rain, and winds, it only operates during daylight hours from 6 a.m. to 6 p.m.
+If you’re concerned about making an important connection, consider flying in or out of the Matecaña International Airport in nearby Pereira.